 ID:

 Signout starts at 9:30 AM and finishes no later than 1:00 PM.
 After that the resident will be released to attend to other responsibilities.
-At that time any remaining cases will be signed out be the attending and fellow(s).
+At that time any remaining cases will be signed out by the attending and fellow(s).

 Residents are not obligated but welcome to preview as many cases as they want (the dermpath fellows are responsible for previewing all cases).